Where to Eat in N’Djamena Chad – 3 Best Choices

 We returned home soon after and settled in for the night.
 We had two very comfortable sofas to sleep on and we were tired from a long travel day.

-What is there to do here in N’Djamena Chad?
+Things to do in N’Djamena

 Currently, all Western governments have marked much of Chad as a ‘no go zone’, but when the situation improves, there are some wonderful places to visit here.